segmentio/segment-docs/src/connections/storage/databricks-delta-lake/databricks-delta-lake-azure.md

 Please note the following pre-requisites for setup.

-1. The target Databricks workspace must be Unity Catalog enabled.
-Segment doesn't support the Hive megastore.
+1. Your Databricks workspace must be Unity Catalog enabled.
+Segment doesn't support the Hive metastore.
 Visit the Databricks guide for [enabling Unity Catalog](https://learn.microsoft.com/en-us/azure/databricks/data-governance/unity-catalog/enable-workspaces){:target="_blank"} for more info.
-2. The user completing setup needs the following permissions:
+2. You'll need the following permissions for setup:
 - **Azure**: Ability to create service principals, as well as create and manage the destination storage container and its associated role assignments.
 - **Databricks**: Admin access to the account and workspace level.